-The 2024 ISP forecasting methodology, set out in the ISP Methodology published in June 202318, is planned to be applied to forecast future network dispatch conditions, noting that the conditions selected will be reviewed based on the latest ISP information available.
+The 2024 ISP forecasting methodology, set out in the ISP Methodology published in June 202321, will be applied to forecast future network dispatch conditions, noting that the conditions selected will be reviewed based on the latest ISP information available.
 The following parameters are proposed to be applied for future projections:

-- Short-term schedule half hourly dispatches. - Future dispatch years up to FY 2029-30. - High and low demand traces (10% probability of exceedance (POE) and 90% POE).
+- · Short-term schedule half hourly dispatches. - Future dispatch years up to FY 2029-30. - High and low demand traces (10% probability of exceedance (POE) and 90% POE). - Five reference years22. - Three solution iterations, to capture different model probabilistic outcomes, such as generation outages. - The generation build and retirements in the 2024 ISP Step Change scenario. - Full network constraints representing the network augmentations assumed in the 2024 ISP Step Change scenario.